- Assignment cover sheet (pdf)

 - Change of personal details (name, date of birth, gender)

 Students may “ask to update" their personal details online.
-But before their record can be updated, original supporting documents (marriage certificate, change of name certificate, valid Australian passport or birth certificate) must be submitted to the Student Centre for sighting/approval.
+But before their record can be updated, original supporting documents (marriage certificate, change of name certificate, valid Australian passport or birth certificate) must be submitted to the to the Student Administration Services for sighting/approval.

 As from July 2014, the University will introduce new research periods.
 The four research periods will replace the current two semester format.
 Students are encouraged to understand the changes prior to proceeding.
 The changes will not affect your latest completion date.
 The coursework semester dates for the Legal Research Support units will also remain unchanged.

-- Submit an Application Support Form (doc) signed by your supervisory team and with your MyUni application together with all other relevant supporting documents.
+- Submit an Application Support Form (doc) signed by your supervisory team and upload it with your MyUni application together with all other relevant supporting documents.

 - collate and scan the documents into a single file i.e. one PDF file and upload the file with your online application for formal faculty assessments.